CapStoneError404/AmazonHandMade/README.md

 Then, you need to get a service account api key file for your Firebase project.
 To do this, open your firebase project in the console, navigate to project settings using the settings wheel.
 Then, click the service accounts tab and click generate new private key.
 This should download a json file.
 Save this file/rename it to "service-account.json".
 Then, place this file in /funtions/assets in your handmade directory (creating the assets folder if it is not already there).

-For messaging to work, you need to create a twilio.json file.
-First, create a Twilio account if you have not done so yet, and set it up to have a phone number and sms capability.
+For messaging to work, you need to set up Twilio.
+Follow the instructions for Twilio set up below (Only steps 1-3 for now).
 Once you have this done, create a twilio.json file at /functions/assets/ that looks like the following:
 ```
 {
     "accountSid": "YOUR_TWILIO_ACCOUNT_SID_HERE",